Effects of virtual Majorana neutrinos on charged Lepton Flavor Violation decays from a seesaw variant with radiatively induced light neutrino masses: Numerical Analysis of cLFV Decays

 For the numerical analysis, we consider the parameter ranges $\{\rho_1, \rho_2\} \in [-8, 8] \times 10^{-3}$.
 The light-neutrino mass is taken to be $m_\nu = 0.45$ eV~\cite{KATRIN:2024cdt}.
 The relevant physical parameters from the Particle Data Group~\cite{ParticleDataGroup:2024cfk} are summarized in Table~\ref{tab:parameters}:

-For the case of tau lepton decays, $\tau \to \ell_{\beta}\gamma$ ($\ell_{\beta} = e, \mu$), the upper bounds on the branching ratios are less restrictive than in the muon case (see Table~\ref{tab:limi}).
-Therefore, for our numerical analysis, we will use the more stringent constraints from the $\mu \to e \gamma$ decay process.\\
+For the tau lepton decays, $\tau \to \ell_{\beta}\gamma$ ($\ell_{\beta} = e, \mu$), the experimental upper bounds on the branching ratios are less stringent compared to the muon decay case (see Table~\ref{tab:limi}).
+Consequently, in our numerical analysis, we primarily utilize the more restrictive constraints from the $\mu \to e \gamma$ process.
+This approach is necessary because any viable point in the $\{\rho_1,\rho_2\}$ parameter space must simultaneously satisfy all three experimental bounds.

 Figure~\ref{fig:espacio} shows the allowed parameter space in the $(\rho_1, \rho_2)$ plane, considering the branching ratio constraints from $\mu \to e \gamma$ decay with a heavy virtual neutrino mass of $M_N = 1500$ GeV.
-The plot reveals two distinct regions: \begin{itemize} \item The solid blue curve corresponds to the current experimental bound $\mathcal{BR}(\mu \to e \gamma) \lesssim 3.1 \times 10^{-13}$. \item The dotted black curve represents the projected future sensitivity of $\mathcal{BR}(\mu \to e \gamma) \lesssim 6 \times 10^{-14}$ (see Table~\ref{tab:limi} for numerical values). \end{itemize}
+The plot reveals two distinct regions: \begin{itemize} \item The solid blue curve corresponds to the current experimental bound $\mathcal{BR}(\mu \to e \gamma) \lesssim 1.5 \times 10^{-13}$. \item The dotted black curve represents the projected future sensitivity of $\mathcal{BR}(\mu \to e \gamma) \lesssim 6 \times 10^{-14}$ (see Table~\ref{tab:limi} for numerical values). \end{itemize}

 Note that ${\cal BR}(\mu\to e\gamma)$ exhibits asymptotic behavior as $\rho_2 \to 0$, implying that $\rho_2$ cannot vanish, while $\rho_1$ remains unconstrained within the considered range $[-8,8] \times 10^{-3}$.
 The plot reveals a hyperbolic structure comprising two distinct pairs of hyperbolas, both sharing the common asymptote at $\rho_2 = 0$.
 This characteristic shape indicates an inverse relationship between $\rho_1$ and $\rho_2$ in determining the branching ratio.
 The observed dependence arises because the branching ratio is proportional to the following combination of parameters: